webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Foundations_Study_Guide.md

   - since rows are a set, rows have no inherit order.
   - all these are the same: **Row, Record, Tuple**
 - **relational data type**
-  - A data type is a named set of values, from which column values are drawn.
+  - A data type is a named **set of values**, from which column values are drawn.
 - **relational algebra**
   - These operations are collectively called relational algebra and are the theoretical foundation of the SQL language.
 - **Relational rules**
   - Rules are logical constraints that ensure data is valid.
   - Relational rules are part of the relational model and govern data in every relational database.
+- **Relational Operations: SELECT, JOIN, UNION, AGGREGATE**
+  - `SELECT` selects a subset of rows of a table.
+  - `JOIN` combines two tables by comparing related columns.
+  - `UNION` selects all rows of two tables.
+  - `AGGREGATE` computes functions over multiple table rows, such as sum and count.
 - **Business rules**
   - Rules are logical constraints that ensure data is valid.
   - Business rules are based on business policy and specific to a particular database.
   - e.g. All rows of the 'Employee' table must have a valid entry in the 'DepartCode' column.
-- **constraints**
-  - Relational rules are implemented as SQL constraints and enforced by the database system.

 ## 2.02 Structured Query Language

 - **Structured Query Language / SQL**
-  - Structured Query Language (SQL) is a high-level computer language for storing, manipulating, and retrieving data.
+  - Structured Query Language (SQL) is a **high-level computer language for storing, manipulating, and retrieving data**.
-  - SQL is the standard language for relational databases, and is commonly supported in non-relational databases.
+  - SQL is the standard language for **relational databases**, and is commonly supported in non-relational databases.
 - **SQL Statement Literals: Strings, Numbers, Binary**
   - Explicit values that are string, numeric, or binary.
     - Strings must be surrounded by single quotes or double quotes. e.g. `'string' or "string"`.
     - Numeric. `123`
     - Binary values are represented with x'0' where the 0 is any hex value. e.g. `x'ofa2'`.
-- **SQL Statement Keywords**
-  - Words with special meaning.
-  - e.g. `SELECT, FROM, WHERE`.
-- **SQL Statement Identifiers**
-  - Objects from the database like tables, columns...
-  - e.g. `City, Name, Population`.
-- **statement**
-  - An SQL statement is a complete command composed of one or more clauses.
-  - e.g. `SELECT * FROM table WHERE column > 1000`
-- **clause**
-  - A clause groups SQL keywords like `SELECT`, `FROM`, and `WHERE` with table names like City, column names like Name, and conditions like Population > 100000.
 - **Data Definition Language**
   - Data Definition Language (DDL) defines the structure of the database.
   - `CREATE, ALTER, DROP`